RobertoRoos/sawIntuitiveResearchKitWiki/FileFormats.md

 ### Head sensor

+Introduced in **version 1.6**.
 Instructions to connect to the da Vinci head sensor can be found [here](/jhu-dvrk/sawIntuitiveResearchKit/wiki/HeadSensor).
 Once you have the cable, the console configuration file needs the following:

 ```json
     "operator-present": {